-These provisions are designed to ensure that legal certainty for the partners in their relations with third parties is reconciled with the protection of third parties against the application of a rule they could not have known or foreseen.
-Member States are therefore given the possibility, in cases of transactions between a partner and a third party residing on their territory, of providing that the partner may not rely on the rules applicable to the property consequences of the partnership unless those rules had been disclosed there, or the third party was aware of them or ought to have been aware of them.
+These provisions are designed to reconcile legal certainty for the spouses with the protection of third parties against the application of a rule they could not have known or foreseen.
+Member States are therefore given the possibility, in cases of transactions between a spouse and a third party residing on their territory, of providing that the spouse may not rely on the rules of the matrimonial regime unless it has been disclosed there or the third party was aware of it or ought to have been aware of it.